-PROSPECTUSES,-with full Tables and Details-and Forms,-may be had at the COMPANY'S Offices, or of the Agents.
+PROSPECTUSES,-with full Tables and Details-and Forms, -may behad at the COMPANY'S Offices, or of the Agents.
 WILLIAM NEWMARCH, Secretary.

-THE UNITED MUTUAL LIFE ASSURANCE SOCIETY.
+THE UNITED MUTUAL LIPE ASSURANCE SOCIETY.

-54. CHARING-CROSS, LONDON.
+54, CHARING-CROSS, LONDON.

 Policies Indisputable, and Free of Stamp Duty.

-T the ANNUAL MEETING in July last a A T the ANNUAL MEETING in July last a BONUS WAS DECLARED ON POLICIES of Five Years' standing, averaging upwards of 11 per cent. per annum on the sum Assured.
+T the ANNUAL MEETING in JULY last a BONUS WAS DECLARED ON POLICIES of Five Years' standing, averaging upwards of 11 per cont. per annum on the sum Assured.